vitalitylearning2021/rayTracers/rayTracingNonIteractingSpheresPhong.md

 ### The Phong Illumination Model

 #### Ambient Lighting
-The ambient component simulates indirect light uniformly illuminating the object.
+Ambient light simulates light bouncing in the scene between non-rendered and rendered objects, so that parts of the object not directly exposed to the light source do not stay black.
+In other words, the ambient component simulates an indirect light scattered in all directions by the environment of average color $$\underline{I}_a$$ uniformly illuminating the object.
 It is modeled as:

 where:

- is the ambient light intensity, represented as an RGB vector .
+ is the ambient light intensity,  .

- is the ambient reflection coefficient, a scalar that determines how much ambient light the surface reflects.
+ is the ambient reflection coefficient, .

  is the resulting ambient light contribution, also an RGB vector .

-This term accounts for global illumination effects, simulating light scattered in all directions by the environment.
+This term accounts for global illumination effects, simulating light .

 - Represents the inherent intensity of ambient light in the environment.
 It is modeled as an RGB vector to account for color variations in the ambient light.
 - A surface property that dictates how much of the ambient light is reflected.
-Typical values range from 0 (no reflection) to 1 (full reflection).
+Typical values range from .
 - The contribution of ambient light to the final color of the surface, computed as the element-wise product of  and .

 #### Diffuse Lighting